 If you want to get into the holiday spirit, hop in your vehicle tour three major light displays before checking out a holiday window display.
 The Northern Lights Estate Winery has gone above and beyond this year decking out their orchard with light displays.
 Walking tours are not availble this year, but you can view the display from the road in front of the winery or on River Road.

-The trains and forestry machinery at the Central BC Railway and Forestry Museum have once again been strung with over one hundred thougsand lights for its annual Celebration of Lights fundraiser.
-As this event is a drive thru event this year, make sure to book a tour before you go.
+The trains and forestry machinery at the Central BC Railway and Forestry Museum have once again been strung with over one hundred thousand lights for its annual Celebration of Lights fundraiser.
+This event is a drive thru only event, make sure to book a tour before you go.

 Remember to check out Candy Cane Lane, which is in the area near Upland Street between Wilson Crescent, McKenzie Avenue, and Aitken Crescent.
 If you weren’t already, you’ll definitely get into the holiday spirit after viewing the at times entertaining, at other times whimsical, Christmas displays and the strings of lights decorating almost every home and many trees in this neighbourhood.

-Wrap up your holiday display tour by stopping by the Exploration Place to peek through the windows at a wintery display featuring decorations donated to the museum.
+Wrap up your holiday display tour by stopping at the Exploration Place to peek through the windows at a wintery display featuring decorations donated to the museum.